-Most base note oils are derived from woods, resins, or roots.
+Most base note essential oils are derived from woods, resins, or roots.

 Essential oils that make good base notes in blends:

-When blending, add one drop at a time to your blend, then mix and smell.
-Allow the blend to unfold slowly and inform you about what oils to add and how much.
+When blending essential oils, add one drop at a time to your blend, then mix and smell.
+Allow the essential oil blend to unfold slowly and inform you about what essential oils to add and how much.
 You often need much less essential oil than you might imagine.

 Use caution with strong floral essential oils

 Use strong floral essential oils such as Rose Absolute Oil, Jasmine Absolute Oil, Ylang Ylang (Complete) Oil, Geranium Oil and Neroli Oil in small quantities.
 They are powerful.
 Add only 1-3 drops of any strong floral essential oil to a blend, especially if you are blending with these essential oils for the first time.